retrieval Practitioners

 For at least the first year that a RP is in post they will always be working alongside a consultant in any clinical situation and we view this as an initial apprenticeship for the RP role.
 This one to one teamwork offers excellent senior supervision and excellent learning opportunities.
 Also whilst on clinical shifts, the duty teams aim to carry out two sessions of training or education every day.
 This can take the form of scenario training, skills and drills, topic teaching, journal article review, case based discussions or equipment revision.

-After this initial year is completed the Specialist Retrieval Practitioner can then start the process of becoming an Advanced Retrieval Practitioner (ARP).
-This involves undertaking a Post Graduate Diploma (PgDip) in Advanced Practice which forms part of the MSc framework and is delivered in conjunction with the Glasgow Caledonian University.
+After this initial year is completed the Trainee Retrieval Practitioner undertakes a Post Graduate Diploma (PgDip) in Advanced Practice which forms part of the MSc framework and is delivered in conjunction with the Glasgow Caledonian University.
 This is assessed through clinical experience logs, practical procedure logs, directly observed practical procedures, case based discussions, submission of several pieces of written work and an Objective Structured Clinical Examination (OSCE).
-Following the successful completion of the PgDip and sign off by the service lead and clinical lead then the CCP will be recognised as ACCPs within the service.
-The ACCPs will also be recorded in the Scottish Workforce Information Standard System (SWISS).
-Five of the team have completed the ACCP pathway.
+Following the successful completion of the PgDip and sign off by the service lead and clinical lead they will be recognised as ARPs within the service.

-The ARP project is continuing to develop and we are currently indentifying how best to utilise the advance and autonomous practice skills developed by the team including ARP led retrieval missions.
+The ARP project is continuing to develop and we are currently identifying how best to utilise the advance and autonomous practice skills developed by the team including ARP led retrieval missions.

 The practitioner team have also benefitted from attending many internal and external courses and study days including: resuscitation council life support courses, pre-hospital care course run by London Air Ambulance’s Institute of Pre-Hospital Care, winch training/search and rescue, cadaveric surgical skills, extrication training, paediatric emergency care, major incident management, team resource management, simulation skills and mountain rescue training.
 Several team members also instruct and teach on various courses.